 Family Days

 Throughout the year, Wombat’s Wish hosts Family Days.
-These enable families to reconnect with previous camp friends in a safe and fun environment.
-It’s also a great opportunity for families who have not yet been on a Wombat’s Wish weekend camp to meet our team, other families, and get to know our organisation.
+These enable families to reconnect with previous program friends in a safe and fun environment.
+It’s also a great opportunity for families who have not yet been on a Wombat’s Wish weekend program to meet our team, other families, and get to know our organisation.

 Previous Family Day activities have included mini-golf, adventure mazes, arcade games, bowling, and our annual Wombat’s Wish Christmas Party.
 We’ve even had special visitors, including Freeman the Wombat, our Ambassadors Emily Mannix (Melbourne Vixens), Tom Hawkins (Geelong Cats), and even Santa Claus!